tencent-ailab/SongGeneration/README.md

 # SongGeneration

 <p align="center"><img src="img/logo.jpg" width="40%"></p>
 <p align="center">
     <a href="https://levo-demo.github.io/">Demo</a> &nbsp;|&nbsp; <a href="https://arxiv.org/abs/2506.07520">Paper</a>  &nbsp;|&nbsp; <a href="https://huggingface.co/waytan22/SongGeneration">Hugging Face</a>  &nbsp;|&nbsp; <a href="https://huggingface.co/spaces/waytan22/SongGeneration-LeVo">Space Demo</a>
 </p>

 This repository is the official code repository for LeVo: High-Quality Song Generation with Multi-Preference Alignment.
-In this repository, we provide the SongGeneration model, inference scripts, and checkpoints trained on the Million Song Dataset that support both Chinese and English.
+In this repository, we provide the SongGeneration model, inference scripts, checkpoints and some tools such as Dataset Pipeline.

 ## News and Updates

+* **2025.09.23 🔥**: We have released the [Data Processing Pipeline](https://github.com/tencent-ailab/SongPrep), which is capable of **analyzing the structure and lyrics** of entire songs and **providing precise timestamps** without the need for additional source separation.
+On the human-annotated test set [SSLD-200](https://huggingface.co/datasets/waytan22/SSLD-200), the model’s performance outperforms mainstream models including Gemini-2.5, Seed-ASR, and Qwen3-ASR.
 * **2025.07.25 🔥**: SongGeneration can now run with as little as **10GB of GPU memory**.
 * **2025.07.18 🔥**: SongGeneration now supports generation of **pure music**, **pure vocals**, and **dual-track (vocals + accompaniment separately)** outputs.
 * **2025.06.16 🔥**: We have released the **SongGeneration** series.